mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/major-version-upgrade/upgrade/aws/index.md

     us-west-2: ami-03364d732f61fb1e2
     ```

 1. Add the new AMI IDs to the Konvoy 1.8 configuration.
-Add a `postAdoptImageID` to every node pool in `cluster.yaml`, and set its value to the AMI ID created in the previous step:
+In the example above the AMI that was created is `ami-03364d732f61fb1e2`.
+Add a `postAdoptImageID:` to every node pool in `cluster.yaml`, setting its value to the AMI ID created in the previous step:

     ```yaml
     kind: ClusterProvisioner